Ayush-iitkgp/Ayush-iitkgp.github.io/stories/index.md

 <div>
     <p style="float: left;"><img src="/images/profile.jpg" class="img-circle" height="245px" width="220px" border="1px" style="margin: 0px 20px" ></p>
     <p>Mathematics itself is too enthralling to resist.
-Moreso, when coupled with insights from Computer Science, the satisfaction of learning is remarkable.
+More so, when coupled with insights from Computer Science, the satisfaction of learning is remarkable.

 I am a final year graduate student at the Indian Institute of Technology(IIT), Kharagpur pursuing majors in Mathematics and Computer Science with micro-specialization in Optimization Theory and Applications.
 My interests lie in the intersection of Applied Mathematics and Computer Science.
 More specifically, I am intrigued by the current trend in the field of Optimization, Data Analytics and Machine Learning and their application in improving our day to day lives.